reduxjs/reselect/README.md

 ### Q: Why isn't my selector recomputing when the input state changes?

 A: Check that your memoization function is compatible with your state update function (ie the reducer if you are using Redux).
 For example, a selector created with `createSelector` will not work with a state update function that mutates an existing object instead of creating a new one each time.
 As `createSelector` uses `===` to check if an input has changed, the selector will never recompute because the identity of the object never changes.
-Note that if you are using Redux, mutating the state object is **highly** discouraged and [almost certainly a mistake](http://rackt.github.io/redux/docs/Troubleshooting.html).
+Note that if you are using Redux, mutating the state object is [almost certainly a mistake](http://rackt.github.io/redux/docs/Troubleshooting.html).

 The following example defines a simple selector that determines if the first todo item in an array of todos has been completed: